Dear Parents and Carers,

 Suggested trips / websites to support learning

-If you wanted to support your children’s learning outside school, the British Museum and the Museum of London both have a lot of information and historical artefacts related to the medieval period.
+If you wanted to support your children’s learning outside school, the Science Museum and the Museum of London both have a lot of information and historical artefacts related to the topics. .
 The Science Museum has a number of hands-on interactive exhibitions that would link very well with our Science learning this term.

-Should you have any questions about any of the above please contact the office to make an appointment.
+Should you have any questions please contact the office to make an appointment.

 Year Three and Four